 Top 20 Places to Take Kids in and around Pittsburgh

-Best Places for Kids in the Pittsburgh region!
+2019's Best Places for Kids in the Pittsburgh area!

-The best places to take kids in Pittsburgh, based on KidsOutAndAbout's annual reader survey.
-But there is LOTS more to do in Pittsburgh!
-Get great ideas here!
+The best places to take kids in and around Pittsburgh, based on KidsOutAndAbout's annual reader survey.
+But there is LOTS more to do in and around Pittsburgh!
+Get great ideas here at KidsOutAndAbout.com!
 What is listed below are just the starting point: Browse through our site and calendar to find lots more, sign up for our free weekly e-newsletter, and be sure to visit our Everything That's Free page.

 The Pittsburgh Zoo & PPG Aquarium